-3.3 CURRENCY CONVERSION
+CURRENCY CONVERSION

-Many IPD multi-national indexes cover more than one currency area.
-As the underlying property or fund data are always collected in local currency terms, the calculation of these indexes requires values to be converted to a common currency.
+Many IPD multi-national indexes and benchmarks cover more than one currency area.
+As the underlying property or fund data are always collected in local currency terms, the calculation of these indexes and benchmarks requires values to be converted to a common currency.
 Depending on the usage of the output, this calculation is either performed on a fixed ('local currency') or variable exchange rate.

-3.3.1 FIXED RATE CONVERSION
+FIXED RATE CONVERSION

 For fixed-rate reporting, all historic data are converted at a single exchange rate as at the end of the most recent reporting period, with the result that no currency impact is seen in the reported results.
 All assets covered by this method of conversion display their original home currency performance.
-This method is currently used for clients requiring local currency reporting and to national digest products.
-A monthly fixed rate method is applied in which monthly fixed rates are used eliminating the need for restatement.
-The application of this methodology for different performance measures is as follows:
+This method is currently used for clients requiring local currency reporting and is applied to benchmark reports and to national digest products.